Dragonfri/CensusApp/README.md

 # CensusApp

 1. Maven - Lifecycle - clean
-                      - install
+2. Maven - Lifecycle - install

-2. Maven - Plugins - Spring-boot - Spring-boot:run
+3. Maven - Plugins - Spring-boot - Spring-boot:run

 ※If you got an error because of Test code copy and paste